TRSTN4/br4nch/docs/functions/display/display.branch.md

 > ˑˑˑˑˑˑ┗━ The Walking Dead
 > ```
 >
-> To print a branch and immediately delete it, specify the value 'True' in the ˑdeleteˑ argument.
+> To print a branch and immediately delete it, specify the value `True` in the `delete` argument.
 >
 > ```python
 > >>> br4nch.display.branch(branch="Stream", delete=True)